hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/crud.md

 # The CRUD Module

 The CRUD module models tables, views, and their columns as classes with properties.

-It also adds methods for persistence operations for basic `SELECT`, `INSERT`, `UPDATE`, and `DELETE`.
+It also adds methods for persistence operations for basic `SELECT`, `INSERT`, `UPDATE`, and `DELETE` by inpecting the database metadata.

 Tables and views are modeled as value objects (VOs) and their columns are modeled as properties of these VOs.
 The persistence methods to retrieve and update data are modeled in separate Data Access Objects (DAOs) with methods for each one.

-The CRUD generator inpects the database and takes a few seconds to generate all these classes.

-The CRUD model is used by LiveSQL queries and by the structured selects of the Nitro module.
+The CRUD model is also used by LiveSQL queries and by Nitro's structured selects.

 ## The VOs